James Playsted Wood

 1905 - 1983

-With America joining the Second World War by 1943 James had joined the US Army Airforce, serving in Washington under General George C. Marshall.
+America officially joined the Second World War at the end of 1941, and in 1942 James was drafted from Amherst College into the US military.
+By 1943 James had joined the US Army Airforce, serving in Washington under General George C. Marshall.
 He was promoted to Major and was awarded an army commendation medal.
 It was during his time in Washington that he met and married Elizabeth Craig, herself a teacher (of Latin, French and Greek).
+With the end of the War James was finally discharged in May 1946.

 Page under construction - come back soon to find out more about James Playsted Wood